blueripple/blueripple-research/br-2021-StateLegModel/posts/VA1/inputs/Notes/Model_Details_intro.md

 to get accurately and thus building demographic profiles can be tricky as well.
 It can also be difficult to get the precinct-level returns in a standard format.
-If you are interested in precinct data with geography, [Openprecincts.org](https://openprecincts.org) does great work assmebling this state-by-state.
+If you are interested in precinct data with geography, [Openprecincts.org](https://openprecincts.org) does great work assembling this state-by-state.